UCLA-CSM117/Backend/README.md

 __Blast!
 Backend__

 The Blast! backend is written in python, and utilizes Twisted.

-That is all.
+Run the backend with ```./main.py```.